stackrev/articles/nodejs_promises/README.md

 }
 ```

-This should print (depending if you get the random failure or not):
+The result (depending if you get the random failure or not) is uneffected by the callbacks, just our eyes and patience:

 ```bash
 node .\nodejs_promises\promises.js